InTheBytes/Producer/README.md

 Pandas
 NumPy
 BCrypt
+Boto3

 # producer.py Description

-Starting from parent tables and moving onto child tables, this script will produce random data based upon input data for names, customer addresses, restaurant names and addresses, and food.
+Starting from parent tables and moving onto child tables, this script will produce random data based upon input data from s3 buckets for names, customer addresses, restaurant names and addresses, and food.
+As the data is being produced, it is streamed in batches to a kinesis data stream to be grabbed by another lambda function which will upload it into our database.

 # zip_map.py Description